adityajain-27/inidan_cuture_hackathon/README.md

 ## 🏆 Hackathon Achievement
 🥇 **First Prize Winner**
-This project was built and presented during a hackathon and secured **1st place**, based on creativity, design, and implementation.
+This project was built and presented during a hackathon Named Model Master held in NSUT, Delhi and secured **1st place**, based on creativity, design, and implementation.

 ---